 If our approach to accessibility testing resonated with you and you’re seeking guidance, feel free to reach out.
 We’ll be happy to provide the support you need, making your transition to an accessible app smoother and more effective.

-Federico is a full-stack developer who has been with Buildo since 2021.
-Initially focused on backend development, he quickly expanded his skills to the frontend technologies used in the company, making this one of his strengths.
-Inspired by his collaboration with the design team, he developed a strong interest in building design systems, with a particular focus on accessibility, which has made him an effective bridge between the dev and design teams.
+Federico is a full-stack developer at Buildo since 2021.
+He started with backend development but quickly expanded his skills in frontend technologies.
+His collaboration with the design team sparked a strong interest in building accessible design systems, making him an effective bridge between the dev and design teams.

 Are you searching for a reliable partner to develop your tailor-made software solution?
 We'd love to chat with you and learn more about your project.